poojithasandra/InfluenceHealthExerciseGoogleDocs/README.md

       GoogledocsFirstPageTest.java
       GoogleCloudPageTest.java

+      First trail testcases are present in Trailtestcases.java  class

  resoucers folder: Any resources can be added in this folder

       Test cases to be run are grouped here in xml files